RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.integrations/aqueduct.integrations.s3_integration.md

 **Returns**:

-  Artifact or a tuple of artifacts representing the S3 Files.
+  An artifact representing the S3 File(s).
+If multiple files are expected, the artifact will represent a tuple.

 <a id="aqueduct.integrations.s3_integration.S3Integration.config"></a>